In some cases, we earn commissions from affiliate links in our posts.

 Does it get better than the 1995 miniseries adaption of P&P Colin Firth and Jennifer Ehle?
 The miniseries length suits Jane Austen's classic book better than a movie because it allows more time to tell the full story.
 Austen’s book analyzes how the class system creates prejudice and keeps love from flourishing.
 It revolves around Elizabeth Bennet and the brooding, mysterious Mr. Darcy.

 - Want more Austen?
-We have a list of best Jane Austen adaptions, too.
+We have a list of best Jane Austen adaptations, too.

 Sense and Sensibility (2008)